How to Get the Most out of Your Workflow Integration

 Companies often try a lot of things and take time before deciding on how to implement workflow integrations.

 Most of the modern apps built today support out-of-the-box integrations with other popular platforms.
 These are often available at a lower price or come free with your subscription.
-They have pre-built integration templates that communicate internally with public APIs of the platforms.
-So they make the job easier for you at the front end.
+They have pre-built integration templates that communicate internally with the platforms’ public APIs.
+So they can make the job easier for you on the front end.

-There are a lot of native workflow integrations that provide the ability to integrate with other tools.
+There are many native workflow integrations that can be integrated with other tools.
 For instance, IT service desk solutions effortlessly integrate with apps like Dropbox, Jira, Slack, etc.

 These native integrations might be enough to meet your requirements if you have to orchestrate a simple workflow.
 But they might not always be able to automate complex workflows.